Pete Isensee

 Jan 2001 - Jan 2006

-team lead.
-Led a team of ten software engineers working on Xbox and Xbox 360 research
+Led a team of software engineers working on Xbox and

 and development, performance issues, game technology and tools.